Date First Published: March 30, 2017

 - operate the machines that produce these images

-- interact with the clinicians who request for the images
+- interact with the clinicians who request (make an order) for the images

 - carry out some clinical functions since the procedure involves the patient directly e.g. positioning or drugs administration

 For clinicians, this set of applications enable them to:

 - view the images taken